wayann/homebrew-xgridseed/README.md

         brew doctor

-3. Untap nwoolls faboulous xgminer (yes it's wacky solution, if you got a clever way of doing it please tell me)
+3. Optional: if you come from nwoolls you may untap his faboulous xgminer (yes it's wacky solution, if you got a clever way of doing it please tell me)

         brew untap nwoolls/xgminer